VAT431NB Invoice Schedule Guide for Self-Builders

 The safest time to solve VAT431NB evidence problems is before the order is placed.
 Self-build projects often run through trade counters, family members, project managers, and regular merchant accounts, but the reclaim belongs to the claimant.
 If materials are invoiced to the builder's business, a subcontractor, or the wrong household name, that mistake can follow the purchase all the way to the final claim pack.

-That is why general invoice validity rules still matter here.
-If a supplier document is missing core details, it becomes a reclaim problem, not just untidy admin.
-A quick check against UK VAT invoice fields HMRC requires is often enough to catch issues while the merchant can still correct them.
+Keep originals as the formal evidence set, but use scans, photos, or stored PDFs to feed the tracker if each row points back to the underlying invoice.
+If a supplier document lacks core details, it becomes a reclaim problem, not just untidy admin, so check UK VAT invoice fields HMRC requires while the merchant can still correct them.

 Track Every Invoice by the Fields HMRC Will Ask You For